On New Year’s Eve in Italy, one cannot forget to eat a hearty bowl of Italian Lentil Soup at midnight!

 But I’m going to be very honest with you in hopes that I don’t insult an Italian.
 I really, REALLY dislike this sausage.
-I guess that I’m just not used to something that literally drips fat.
+I guess that I’m just not used to something that literally drips of fat.
 I thought American sausage was fatty, but it doesn’t hold a candle to the fat in these bad boys.
 But who knows, you may like it.
 Just warning you my American friends!

 Rinse, rinse, rinse those lentils with cold water . . . twice.
 Use a

-colender.
+colander.
 Rinse, go about doing another step, come back and rinse again!